yellowbean/Hastructure/README.md

 ### Online Demo

 The demo only cover very limit features of this engine and subject to UI performance issue due to rapid prototype design of web component

+**Pls noted that the web demo is far behind latest development/stable version**

 * [Here](https://deal-bench.xyz)